xray-forge/xray-16-types/README.md

 }
 ```

-See [src/plugins/luabind/README.md](src/plugins/luabind/README.md) for constructor and inheritance details.
+See the [`luabind` plugin README](src/plugins/luabind/README.md) for constructor and inheritance rules.

-## API Documentation
+## API documentation and development

-Generated TypeDoc output is published at [xray-forge.github.io/stalker-xrf-xray16-sdk](https://xray-forge.github.io/stalker-xrf-xray16-sdk/index.html).

-The declarations document TypeScript-visible API shape.
-Runtime behavior is still defined by the engine C++ bindings.
-For ambiguous behavior, check the X-Ray source before relying on declaration syntax alone.
+Generated API documentation is available at [xray-forge.github.io/stalker-xrf-xray16-sdk](https://xray-forge.github.io/stalker-xrf-xray16-sdk/index.html).
+Declarations describe the TypeScript-visible API shape; C++ engine bindings define runtime behavior.
+Check the engine source when declaration syntax is ambiguous.

-To refresh local binding dumps from an engine build:

-1. Run the game engine with `-dump_bindings`.
-2. Open the generated `scriptbindings_*.txt` files in the user data directory.
+To refresh local binding dumps, run the game engine with `-dump_bindings`, open the generated `scriptbindings_*.txt` files in the user data directory, and compare them with this package's declarations.
-3. Compare the dump with the declarations in this package.

-## Development

 Useful package scripts: